niklak/dom_smoothie/dom-smoothie-js/README.md

 The `Readability.parse_with_policy` method allows parsing content with a specific policy.
 This method follows the same steps as `Readability.parse` but makes only a single attempt using the specified `ParsePolicy`.

-As a result, it doesn\`t store the best attempt, leading to significantly lower memory consumption.
+As a result, it doesn't store the best attempt, leading to significantly lower memory consumption.
 Some policies may also be faster than others.
 Typically, `ParsePolicy.Strict` is the slowest but provides the cleanest result. `ParsePolicy.Moderate` can also yield a good result, while the others may be less accurate.

 In some cases, using certain policies (e.g., `ParsePolicy.Strict`) may result in an error, whereas `Readability.parse` might succeed.